COPS WRITING CRIME

 Well, you're on my website...

 Anyway, I'm a former WA Police detective, and I worked corruption cases at the NSW Independent Commission Against Corruption.
 I'm now a licensed PI.

 My protagonist is PI Harry Kenmare, featuring in Harry's World (2015).
 The sequel is Harry's Quest (2018).
 The third novel, Harry's Grail, is in progress.
 A collection of short stories is imminent (August 2020).
-I've also had some short fiction published in Switchblade magazine.
+I've also had some short fiction published in US magazines Switchblade and Econoclash Review.

 JOSEPH WAMBAUGH - USA.